ljohar/code-verifier-backend/README.md

 -tsoa: create documentation with annotations (JSON swagger), works with TS.

+-mongoose: allows to create querys to DB and schemas

 ### Dev

 -concurrently: run commands concurrently.
 It makes easier to run multiple commands.